Abrimaal/IrfanView-Unified-Remote/README.md

 ###Short click actions

--Folder browser with navigation
+- Folder browser with navigation
--Full screen
+- Full screen
--Random image in the folder
+- Random image in the folder

 View in greyscale
 Less brightness (gamma)